ayubtofik/ETS0186_15/phyton/README.md

    - The intersection_update() method updates the set on which it is called, keeping only elements found in all specified sets.
 This means it modifies the original set.
 # **9. isdisjoint()**
    - The isdisjoint() method checks whether two sets have no elements in common.
-It returns True if the sets are disjoint (i.e., they do not share any elements) and False otherwise. logical operators
+It returns True if the sets are disjoint (i.e., they do not share any elements) and False otherwise.
+# **10. issubset()**
+   - The issubset() method checks if a set is a subset of another set.
+A set A is a subset of set B if all elements of A are also elements of B.
+# **11. issuperset()**
+   - The issuperset() method checks if a set is a superset of another set.
+A set A is a superset of set B if all elements of B are also elements of A.
+# **12. update()**
+   - The update() method adds elements from one set (or any iterable) to another set.
+If the elements already exist in the set, they will not be added again (since sets do not allow duplicates) logical operators
 # **1. and Operator**
    - The and operator returns True if both operands are true.and Returns True if both statements are true.